 - (a) Timeliness.
 Unless otherwise ordered, taxation of costs shall not occur until a final judgment in favor of a party entitled to an award of costs has been entered by the Court.
-The bill of costs is to be served and filed within fourteen (14) days after the date such judgment becomes final, which ordinarily is the date on which any timely appeal should have been noticed, if one is not taken, or is the date on which the judgment is final after all appeals. - (b) Procedure.
+The bill of costs shall be served within fourteen (14) days after the date such judgment becomes final, which ordinarily is the date on which any timely appeal should have been noticed, if one is not taken, or is the date on which the judgment is final after all appeals. - (b) Procedure.
 A bill of costs shall be prepared on forms approved by and available from the Clerk, or on a pleading which is substantially similar.
 The bill of costs shall be verified by the trial attorney submitting it, who shall certify that the costs listed were actually incurred.
 "Guidelines" for the taxation of costs are available from the Clerk, and may be consulted for information on the practices customarily followed in this Court; but such Guidelines are not to be considered controlling law.
 Service of the bill of costs shall include the certificate required by Rule 5.2 of these Rules.
-Costs shall be taxed by the Clerk not less than ten (10) days after service of the bill of costs.
+Costs shall be taxed by the Clerk after all parties have had an opportunity to be heard on the motion schedule provided in S.D.
+Ohio Civ.
+R. 7.2.

-55.1 DEFAULTS.
+55.1 DEFAULTS and DEFAULT JUDGMENTS